 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principal operating revenue of the Commission are funded from bond financed projects and reimbursement projects and payments from lessees.
+The principal operating revenue of the Commission is funded from bond financed projects and reimbursement projects and payments from lessees.
 Operating expenses include construction costs, maintenance expenses, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.

-Cash and Cash Equivalents-GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities that Use Proprietary Fund Accounting, requires the Commission to present a statement which classifies cash receipts and payments according to whether they stem from operating, noncapital financing, capital and related financing, or investing activities.
+Cash and Cash Equivalents-GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting, requires the Commission to present a statement which classifies cash receipts and payments according to whether they stem from operating, noncapital financing, capital and related financing, or investing activities.
 Cash and cash equivalents include cash on hand.

 Investments-Investments consist primarily of government bond funds, treasury bills and notes and repurchase agreements.
 Investments with maturity of less than one year are carried at amortized cost plus accrued interest, which approximates fair value.
 All other investments are carried at fair value in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools.
-Restricted investments consist of \$483,423,347 for future capital construction and improvements related to Commission projects.
-Unrestricted investments consist of \$22,817,862 for use by the Daley Center and for Commission operations.
+Restricted investments at December 31, 2003 and 2002 consist of \$492,395,702 and \$483,423,347, respectively, for future capital construction and improvements related to Commission projects.
+Unrestricted investments at December 31, 2003 and 2002 consist of \$21,430,338 and \$22,817,862, respectively, for use by the Daley Center and for Commission operations.

-Capitalized Leases Receivable-Capital leases receivable, discounted at the effective interest rate of each bond issue, are reflected as assets.
+Capital Leases Receivable-Capital leases receivable, discounted at the effective interest rate of each bond issue, are reflected as assets.
 The portion of the lease payments attributable to administrative and other period charges is not capitalized as a lease receivable.
 The corresponding revenue bonds are reflected as liabilities.
-The current portion of leases receivable at December 31, 2002 is \$67,850,000 million.
+The current portion of leases receivable at December 31, 2003 and 2002 is \$91,150,000 and \$67,850,000, respectively.